lhl322001/DiffACR/README.md

 ### Evaluation

 To evaluate our results, you only need to run the following command.
-Repaired generated results will be placed in the folder below, and the evaluation metrics will be displayed in the command line (or in a file).

 ```
 the cmd to run evaluate
 ```

-The following is an example of our DiffACR repaired images.
+Repaired generated results will be placed in the folder below, and the evaluation metrics will be displayed in the command line (or in a file).

 ## Experimental Results